-A crown, or cap, is a restoration which completely covers or caps the remaining part of a tooth.
+A dental crown, or cap, is a restoration which completely covers or caps the remaining part of a tooth.
 It’s placed over and permanently bonded to your prepared tooth and is fitted and shaped to seamlessly blend with your other teeth providing superior aesthetics and function.

 Essentially, a crown protects a tooth and holds it together, effectively strengthening teeth and restoring teeth to their full functionality and appearance.
 For more information please contact your friendly dentist at Riversdale Dental in Camberwell.

 Some of the reasons your dentist may recommend a crown: